Molecular Electronic Structure Calculation via a Quantum Computer: Introduction

 \section{Introduction}

-Quantum computer is a rapidly-emerging technology based on quantum features such as superposition and entanglement to solve problems too complex for classical computers \cite{Feynman,Mermin,Nielsen}.
+Quantum computer is a rapidly-emerging technology based on quantum features such as superposition and entanglement to solve problems that may not be suitable for classical computers \cite{Feynman,Mermin,Nielsen}.
 Quantum computer uses quantum algorithms to perform efficient calculations, resulting in an exponential speedup or improved efficiency compared to the classical algorithm.
 Shor's algorithm for integer factorization \cite{Shor} and Grover's algorithm for unstructured database search \cite{Grover} are two famous algorithms in quantum computing.

 In recent years, quantum computers have received significant attention in many fields of physics, chemistry, material science, computer science, etc \cite{Bassman,Jager,Chertkov,Jerbi, Konopik}.
 One of the most important applications of a quantum computer is electronic structure calculation of molecular systems which is the heart of computational chemistry.
 The electronic structure calculations for many-electron systems can play an important role in chemistry, solid-state physics, material science and pharmacology \cite{Langhoff,Kohanoff}.
 Some recent theoretical and experimental studies have shown the potential of molecular simulation using quantum computers \cite{OMalley,Colless,McCaskey,Leontica}.